mattermost-community/mattermost-plugin-bitbucket/README.md

 #### How does the plugin save user data for each connected Bitbucket user?

-Bitbucket user tokens are AES encrypted with an At Rest Encryption Key configured in the plugin's settings page.
+Bitbucket user tokens are AES-encrypted with an At Rest Encryption Key configured in the plugin's settings page.
 Once encrypted, the tokens are saved in the `PluginKeyValueStore` table in your Mattermost database.

 ## Development